• Skip to primary navigation

 What other types of cheese can be used in this quiche?

-This quiche is delicious with Swiss cheese, Cheddar cheese, pepper jack cheese, and Colby Jack cheese.
-Just about any type of cheese can be used in this recipe.
+This quiche is delicious with Swiss cheese, Cheddar cheese, pepper jack cheese, and Colby Jack cheese, but just about any type of cheese can be used in this recipe.

 Can broccoli or spinach be added to this recipe?